 Spend the day exploring the mangrove-fringed Golfo Dulce, on Costa Rica’s southwest coast.
 Visit Casa Orquídeas, a tropical paradise of ornamental palms, bromeliads, heliconias, and orchids, closed to the general public and reached by boat only.
 Keep your eye out for tanagers, parrots, and toucans.
 Later, explore the placid bay, ideal for kayaking, stand-up paddleboarding, Zodiac rides, and swimming.

 Go ashore in the pristine waters of Playa Blanca.
 Head inland to meet and share with inspiring local families living in remote communities and working with cocoa, heart of palm, and sugar cane.
-Hike mature rain forest or kayak in peaceful waters in Golfo Dulce.
-In the evening, enjoy a beautiful sunset.
+Hike mature rain forest or possibly kayak in the peaceful waters of Golfo Dulce.

-Anchor off the Osa Peninsula to see some of the most pristine lowland rain forest on the Pacific coast.
-In the environs of Corcovado National Park, swim in waterfall pools, take an optional horseback ride on the coast, or trek through the rain forest for a chance to see three species of monkeys—howler, spider and capuchin.
+Anchor off the Osa Peninsula to see some of the most pristine lowland rainforest on the Pacific coast.
+In the environs of Corcovado National Park, swim in a waterfall pool, take an optional horseback ride on the coast (extra fee applies) or trek through the rain forest for a chance to see three species of monkeys—howler, spider, and capuchin.

 Disembark and transfer to bird watch and search for American crocodiles.
 Later, visit the Bat Jungle exhibit or hear from an early Quaker settler.